wix-incubator/wix-code-docs/wix-table-reservations-v2/wix-table-reservations-v2/TimeSlots/guides/Introduction.md

 ## Before you begin
 This API requires that:
 * You install the Wix Table Reservations app.
-* You have at least 1 Location configured in your Dashboard under [Business Info](https://www.wix.com/my-account/site-selector/?buttonText=Select%20Site&title=Select%20a%20Site&autoSelectOnSingleSite=true&actionUrl=https:%2F%2Fwww.wix.com%2Fdashboard%2F%7B%7BmetaSiteId%7D%7D%2Fbusiness-info).
+* You have at least 1 location configured in your Dashboard under [Business Info](https://www.wix.com/my-account/site-selector/?buttonText=Select%20Site&title=Select%20a%20Site&autoSelectOnSingleSite=true&actionUrl=https:%2F%2Fwww.wix.com%2Fdashboard%2F%7B%7BmetaSiteId%7D%7D%2Fbusiness-info).

 ## Terminology
 * **Reservation:** A specific time period reserved for one or more guests to dine at a particular restaurant.